pingcap/docs-cn/v2.1/reference/tidb-binlog/deploy.md

         ```toml
         # downstream storage, equal to --dest-db-type
-        # Valid values are "mysql", "file", "tidb", "kafka", and "flash".
+        # Valid values are "mysql", "file", "tidb", and "kafka".
         db-type = "file"

         # Uncomment this if you want to use "file" as "db-type".